benzimegido/SQL-scripts/README.md

-# This proc find tables with the same column structure but not same index
+# This Procedure find tables with the same column structure but not same index

 1. This procedure find tables with the same column structure but not same index
 2. You can use this code on SQL server.